 Brennan states, “How can it be that their are what are labeled music ‘centers’ in the world?
 Music is universal.
 It exists everywhere and is a necessity for survival spiritually.
 Our hope is to help tip the scales, in the most minuscule way, back to fairer representation.
 It is indefensible that literally hundreds of thousands of musicians from cities like London, LA and New York have been heard ad nauseam for decades, while not a single record has ever even been released internationally from entire countries composed of millions of citizens and that have been rendered so invisible that the majority of people on the planet would have a hard time even locating them on a map.”

 Over five dozen people were recorded for the Zomba Prison project sessions, totaling more than six hours of music.

 Executive Producers: Ian Brennan & Marilena Delli

 We have set up a donations page to help support this amazing project to continue offering prisoners support and healthcare.
 Head over to the donations page if you are interested in knowing more about how the funds will be used and to get instructions on how to donate.
-And to thank you we’ve put together a package of the two CD’s from the project available here.

 Other Albums produced by Ian Brennan